Oxford Canal: The route

 After winding round Napton Hill, the canal ascends the Napton flight of nine locks to a local summit reach, well below the hilltop.
 After passing an old wharf and a pub at Fenny Compton, the canal enters a long cutting which until some time in the 19th century was a tunnel.
 This section is normally referred to as a "tunnel straight" or the Fenny Compton Tunnel.

 The route between the farms of Priors Hardwick and Fenny Compton was never straightened, and is the most circuitous in the region: taking 9 km to cover 3.5 km (geodesically, as the crow flies).
 This coincides with the canal's highest "summit" reach in navigational terms.
 This reach is the "eleven-mile pound" mentioned in Tom Rolt's Narrow Boat.

 The canal then descends the Claydon flight of locks and into the vale of the nascent Cherwell at Cropredy.
 The canal descends the valley to Oxford.

 Banbury has many visitor moorings alongside the historic and modern shopping areas in the middle of town.
 Banbury Town Council and Cherwell District Council treat the canal as an attraction to be encouraged; examples of its work include an old boatyard which has been incorporated into the town centre: Tooley's Historic Boatyard.
-About 4 mi south is a lightly settled locality, Twyford Wharf, where narrow boats up to 60 ft can be turned.
+About 4 mi south is a lightly settled locality, Twyford Wharf, where narrowboats up to 60 ft can be turned.
 Two villages nearby, Kings Sutton and Adderbury (Twyford), are within 30 minutes' walking distance along the road.
 Both offer several pubs.

 Within Oxford's conurbation, the end of the canal has two links to the Thames: